cristeab/demo_chaos/README.md

-# Chaotic Generator Demo Software written in MATLAB
+# Chaotic Generators Demo Software Written in MATLAB

 This demo is written in [MATLAB](https://www.mathworks.com) and represents the work done during my final year project for obtaining the BSc Degree in Telecommunications.